thomasloven/lovelace-auto-entities/README.md

 - `device_manufacturer` Match entities belonging to a device by a given manufacturer (e.g. `IKEA`)
 - `device_model` Match entities belonging to a device of a given model (e.g. `Hue white ambiance E26/E27 (8718696548738)`)
 - `integration:` Match entities by integration identifier (e.g. `plex`, `input_boolean`, `xiaomi_miio`, `mobile_app` - Many integrations cannot be matched due to Home Assistant limitations)
+- `hidden_by:` Match the feature from HASS2022.4 for hidden entities.
+If a entity is hidden, the field hidden_by is set to `user`
 - `attributes:` Map of `attribute: value` pairs to match.
 - `last_changed:` Match minutes since last state change (most useful as a comparison, e.g. `last_changed: < 15`)
 - `last_updated:` Match minutes since last update